joaokucera/unity-tower-defense/README.md

 # A tower defense game made with unity (v 5.2.2) #

-It's a repository for a prototype made in a day.
+It's a repository for a prototype made in a weekend.
 Feel free to download, there isn't no license, no condition, just download it and use as you want.
 I hope this help you to study unity.

 #### Demo